sorooshtehrany/sensor-control-system-real-time/README.md

 C++ file:
                 control_system.cpp
                 In this file, if you change the value of the #define TEST macro to 1, you can enable standalone testing in a main function.
 By default, the TEST macro is set to 0.
 By running the executable file standalone_test.exe, you can observe the output in the TEST mode.
-The control_system.dll file, compiled with the real mode, is located in the same directory.

 python file:
                 control_system.py